 In InterPlay, grace invites us to notice and affirm our bodyspirit data.
 We ask, “What does my body want?
 Will it be good now and good later?

-In a more relaxed state of play, old patterns make themselves known and offer up old pain to be rewired.
+In a more relaxed state of play, old patterns make themselves known.
+Old pain offers itself up to be rewired.
 We step onto a dance floor into a choreography that leads beyond us.
 Our bodyspirit communicates when something is missing, lifeless, freaked out, disorganized, traumatized, or biochemically challenged.
 We can shake it out.
 We can listen to the whole of experience.
 We can plant our hearts in the long Dance.

-I am so grateful for the wisdom teachings of Love, the natural gifts I have to welcome Love, and for the Source of Love Itself.
+I am so grateful for the wisdom teachings of Love, natural gifts that welcome Love, and for the Source of Love Itself.

-If love pain is a real deal check out the forty questions for love addicts anonymous for clues about love confusion. http://www.loveaddicts.org/40questions.html.
+If love pain is a real deal you might check out the forty questions for love addicts anonymous for clues about love confusion. http://www.loveaddicts.org/40questions.html.